talmolab/sleap-cuda-container/sleap_chrome_remote_desktop/README.md

 # Connecting to the Chrome Remote Desktop

-This guide explains how to connect to the Chrome Remote Desktop server running in the container to access the graphical user interface (GUI).
+This guide explains how to connect to the Chrome Remote Desktop server running in the container to access SLEAP installed in the container, including the SLEAP GUI.

 ## Prerequisites

 1. **Google Account**: You need a Google account to use Chrome Remote Desktop.
 2. **Chrome Browser**: You need to have the Chrome browser installed on your local machine.
 3. **Docker Setup**:
-   - Ensure Docker is installed on your local machine.
+   - Ensure Docker is installed and running on your system.

 ## Steps to Connect to the Chrome Remote Desktop